Lil bit of history.

 Harald and I were planning to develop and release a rather large subject in plastic.

 We were thinking that this large object is a great idea.
 Doing something like that in plastic is possible and it shoud be a lot of fun.
 Its not about the money.
-We all make our money anyway.
+We all are busy.
 Its because its friggin cool.

-It was one of those rainy days in January in Norther Germany and I stood outside and had a cigarette.
-I was watching the grey skies, puffin some smoke innit and I thought, "Thats really too difficult and too complex for a first man.
+It was one of those rainy days in January in Northern Germany and I stood outside and had a cigarette.
+I was watching the grey skies, puffin some smoke innit and I thought, "Thats really too difficult and too complex for a first, man.
 Also we only have insufficient reference data.
 Thats not goinna to materialize.
 We will lose momentum and its goinna beach."

 Pretty much at the same time I saw Marco Leibisch playing on facebook with some scratch built Luftwaffe jacks as part of a 229 project he just finished.
+These were the same which Slava Trudu scratch-built for his epic REIMAHG diorama back in 2013.
 I was like "HEUREKA!
 Thats a great thing for a start!
 Its easy, we have references, invest is not too high and it should be successful once it is released."
 IDEAL!

 So, I contacted Marco and he agreed to share what he found out so far.
 So actually he helped me to visualize the product for the first time and that was what kinda triggered the idea.
 Marco provided support from this point to the very present day.
 Thank you, Marco!